 "Slips" (having a puff or smoking one or two cigarettes) are pretty common.
 If your friend has slipped, remind them of all the good reasons to stay quit.
 Affirm all your friend's nonsmoking efforts, and remind them that a "slip" does not mean they're a smoker again.
 As long as they keep trying and don't give up, they will be able to quit for good.

 Former smokers may encounter an urge to smoke months or even years after they quit.
 This is normal.
 Remind your friend that such urges will occur less often over time and they'll eventually stop completely.

 You deserve a lot of credit for helping someone overcome their addiction.
 Your help can make the difference.
 Most people who are able to stop smoking are the ones who get help and encouragement from family, friends and co-workers.

 If Your Friend Starts Smoking Again

 Forget about blame or guilt.
-Your friend is really still learning how to quit - they are not failing.
+Your friend is really still learning how to quit—they are not failing.
 Remind your friend about how well he or she did during the time without cigarettes.
 Each time someone tries to quit is a step forward.
-Help figure out what led to the relapse and make a plan for what they'll do differently next time.
 The best thing to say to your friend is, "Good try!
-I still care about you and will help you until you quit smoking for good."
+I care about you and please let me know what I can do to help."

 Suggest that your friend check out the many Freedom From Smoking® resources, which include: